cstabler/Reverse-File/README.md

 # Reverse-File

-Taken from an exercise at Queen Mary University of London!
+Taken from an exercise at Queen Mary University of London.

 Directions: "Write a program that replaces each line of a file with its reverse.
 For example if you
 run: